ChrisPy-RuBy/docs/arduino.md

 Download from arduino website
 - create a new sketch with new
-- write somecode
+- write some code
 - check it with verify button
 - push to arduino with upload button.
 Simplez

-## Running from eommandline
+## Running from commandline

 brew install arduino-cli